 The reasons this happens are many, starting with the lack of protection offered by a bike.
 A car can keep someone safe with a frame, airbags, and other such safety systems.
 A motorcycle does not.
 Instead, the rider’s only protection comes from the gear they wear, like a helmet.
 Those who opt to ride without a helmet have no protection at all.

 Even the largest motorcycle is also vastly smaller than a car.
 In a two-vehicle crash, odds are incredibly high that, unless the rider hit another motorcycle, they were on the smallest vehicle in the wreck.
 That puts them in the most danger.
 The laws of physics simply show that smaller, lighter, faster vehicles take more damage in an impact.
 That’s the motorcycle every time.

 But you are at the mercy of other drivers.
 They can cause accidents even when you, on your motorcycle, do everything right.
-If you get hit, make sure you know what rights you have to financial compensation.
+If you get hit, make sure you know what rights you have to financial compensation following a motorcycle accident.